mattearly/dmpower/README.md

 ### Featuring: *DM-Power*

-* Get your game going quick with the unbelievably fast streamlined character creation process for PC's and NPC's alike.
+* Get going quick with an unbelievably fast streamlined character creation process for PC's or NPC's.
   * All Classes
   * Races
   * Levels